Avaiga/taipy-getting-started-gui/step_07/ReadMe.md

 > You can download the code of this step [here](../src/step_07.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started-gui/tree/develop/src).

+!!! warning "For Notebooks"

+    The "Getting Started" Notebook is available [here](https://docs.taipy.io/en/latest/getting_started/getting-started-gui/getting_started.ipynb).
+In Taipy GUI, the process to execute a Jupyter Notebook is different from executing a Python Script.

 ## Step 7: Multi-pages, navbars, and menus

 The creation of a multi-page application is greatly simplified with Taipy.
 To create a multi-page application, a dictionary of pages has to be defined.
 Here we will create three Pages: a Root page and two pages (page1 & page2).
 We will use Visual elements like a menu or navbar on this root page to navigate between page1 and page2.